-There are a total of four homeworks in this course.
-All homeworks will be made available from the Assignments link from the class website.
-Turn in your homework assignment online on the Assignments website by the beginning of class on the due date.
-After a grace period (until 11:59pm) has expired, late homeworks will be assessed a late penalty; to avoid this you can turn your homework in up to a week early.
-Please type up your assignments and convert them to PDF format before turning them in.
+There are a total of five homeworks in this course.
+All homeworks will be made available from ELMS and will be graded and returned to you there.
+Assignments are due on the due date by 11:59pm.
+Late homeworks will be assessed a late penalty; to avoid this, feel free to turn your homework in early.
+Please type up your assignments and convert them to PDF format before turning them in on ELMS.